How To Get an Internship With Disabilities

 - Site selection – the site of a student’s internship is an important consideration.
 For many students with disabilities, the nature of the work environment can make a huge difference when it comes to successfully completing an internship.
 An internship site should maximize one’s strengths and accommodate the individual’s learning style and needs.
-Each site that employs a Transitions student is carefully vetted to ensure that it is a place where they can truly learn and grow to the best of their ability.

 - Self-advocacy – for students with disabilities, it can be pertinent to discuss the importance of self-advocacy at the internship site.
 Students with disabilities should be able to communicate with the on-site supervisor regarding progress, challenges, needs, etc. It is vital for students with disabilities to use their voice and advocate for themselves.
-This process can be intimidating.
-Young people are not taught in typical schools how to talk to their boss about having a disability or requiring accommodations.
-Transitions’ Self-Discovery and Leadership classes fill that void in education.